scilus/tractometer_website/exampleSite/content/english/ismrm2015/home.md

 ### News

+- (2023-03-29) The excel file and scoring data associated with Renauld2023 have been updated.
+Small fix.
+- (2023-02-09) The update paper is now online!
 - (2022-09-08) An example of processed data has been added in the <a href="/ismrm2015/submission_results">ISMRM 2015 tractography challenge results page</a>.
 A set of curated ground truth bundles has been added, along with code and ROIs that can be used for segmentation during scoring, in the <a href="/ismrm2015/tools">Tools page</a>.